Compiled by Rose Maramba

 The very word arroz comes from al-ruzz, the Arabic word for rice.

-The arroz con leche made in the northern Spanish region of Asturias deserves a special mention: after sprinkling sugar the pudding is heated to obtain a caramelized crunchy top.
+The arroz con leche made in the northern Spanish region of Asturias deserves a special mention: after sugar is sprinkled, the pudding is heated to obtain a caramelized crunchy top.
 (They do this too in Portugal.)

 Enjoy!
 Ask your friends to come join you and while you’re feasting on it you might want to ponder how two clashing cultures could have produced such a simple comfort dish!
 There’s still hope for this old weary world!